Recorded on January 10, 2018

 Felecia Boone was born and raised in Minneapolis.
 She grew up in a racially diverse neighborhood but didn’t consciously notice diversity inequities until she was in high school.
 She began to really think about race while at college and especially during her year abroad when she was blatantly discriminated against.
 Upon her return to the United States, she began to speak out about the inequities she was witnessing and informally teach others about what she saw happening around her.

 Felecia currently works for a local government agency as a Senior Learning & Development Consultant.
 Her responsibilities include being the administrator of leadership development programs for those who are curious about supervision and those who have recently become supervisors.
 She also leads trainings on diversity and inclusion, as well as policy classes related to respectful work environments.
 Felecia has a Bachelor of Arts in Spanish from Wartburg College and received a train-the-trainer certificate from the College of Continuing Education at the University of Minnesota.

-Each of YIPA’s trainings are designed around MyYouthPro’s Competency Framework.
-The competency focus of this training is: DIVERSITY
+Each of YIPA’s trainings are designed around a broad framework of eight youth work competencies.
+The competency focus of this training is DIVERSITY.

 - FREE for YIPA members